 Bonus point in that said cover was performed by Stacy Ferguson, who by the 1989 season was the last cast member left who had worked with her.

-In the season 5 episode "Fallen Idols" a shape-shifting god takes the form of Paris Hilton.
-As Dean rants at the shifter about how shallow idolizing Hilton is — to which Hilton's character seems to agree — he says he has never seen the recent remake of the horror film House of Wax.
-At this news Sam looks startled, and a bit disappointed, as both Jared Padalecki (who plays Sam) and Paris Hilton were in House of Wax.
+In the season 5 episode "Fallen Idols", a shape-shifting god takes the form of Paris Hilton.
+As Dean rants at the shifter about how shallow idolizing Hilton is—to which Hilton's character seems to agree—he says that he has never seen the recent remake of the horror film House of Wax.
+At this news Sam looks startled, and a bit disappointed.
+Both Jared Padalecki (who plays Sam) and Paris Hilton were in House of Wax.

-An even more odd inversion occurs in season six, in an episode where the Winchesters are cast into a parallel universe where the actors who play them do exist, but Supernatural is a TV show and the Winchesters are fictional characters.
+An even more odd inversion occurs in season six's "The French Mistake", where the Winchesters are cast into a parallel universe where the actors who play them do exist, but Supernatural is a TV show and the Winchesters are fictional characters.
 Hilarity Ensues, at least until a douchebagangel follows them and proceeds to start killing the cast and crew.
 Although some people still found that pretty funny.

 Also played straight.
-Dean is a fan of The X-Files yet does not recognize the guy from "Scarecrow" as Cigarette Smoking Man, or even notice his grandfather inhabits the same body as Mulder and Scully's boss.
+Dean is a fan of The X-Files, yet he does not recognize the guy from "Scarecrow" as Cigarette Smoking Man, or notice that his grandfather looks exactly the same as Mulder and Scully's boss.